Reference

 This mode is useful when the user gets samples from a non-realtime source, e.g. from an audio file.

-• If the user enabled external clock (ROC_CLOCK_EXTERNAL), the samples written to the sender are encoded and sent immediately, and hence the user is responsible to call write operation according to the sample rate.
+• If the user enabled external clock (ROC_CLOCK_SOURCE_EXTERNAL), the samples written to the sender are encoded and sent immediately, and hence the user is responsible to call write operation according to the sample rate.

 This mode is useful when the user gets samples from a realtime source with its own clock, e.g. from an audio device.
 Internal clock should not be used in this case because the audio device and the CPU might have slightly different clocks, and the difference will eventually lead to an underrun or an overrun.